-8 Following market practice, we set the parameter T to time-to-maturity or time to the CoCo's first call.
+7. Following market practice, we set the parameter T to time-to-maturity or time to the CoCo's first call.

-9 We are unable to perform empirical studies of the bail-in probability for TLAC bonds due to the limited availability of data for such bonds.
+8. We are unable to perform empirical studies of the bail-in probability for TLAC bonds due to the limited availability of data for such bonds (as of July 2017).